Andrea Scotti

-Andrea Scotti (born 27 August 1931) is an Italian film and television actor.
+Andrea Scotti (27 August 1931 – 21 December 2003) was an Italian film and television actor.

 Background

 Born in Naples, Scotti attended at the Centro Sperimentale di Cinematografia in Rome, graduating in 1956.
-During his career he was mainly active in genre films, particularly peplum, Spaghetti Western and crime films, He was sometimes credited Andrew Scott.
+During his career, he was mainly active in genre films, particularly peplum, Spaghetti Western and crime films.
+He was sometimes credited Andrew Scott.
+Scotti died in Nepi on 21 December 2003, at the age of 72.